 sfc / scannow

-Simply wait for the process to complete (this could take some time), then restart your computer to apply the changes made.
-SFC will find and restore broken files and directories automatically.
+You only need to wait for the procedure to finish (which could take some time), then restart your computer to ensure that the modifications are applied.
+SFC will automatically detect and repair corrupted files and directories on your computer.

 2. Run the Power troubleshooter

 - Press the Windows key + I to open the Settings app, and navigate to System in the left panel followed by Troubleshoot from the right side.

 - Once you are inside the Troubleshoot menu, click on the Other trouble-shooters option.

 - Now scroll down until you meet the Power troubleshooter and click Run next to it.

 Once the troubleshooter ends searching for errors, it will display you the exact bug that occurred and how to fix it.
 Make sure to follow the instructions displayed, step by step.

 3. Update the graphics card driver